New Report: "Counting the Days: The Story of Prolonged Detention During COVID-19"

 Letter to the California Judicial Council Regarding COVID-19

-On April 20, 2020, the Criminal Justice Program at UCLA School of Law submitted a letter to the California Judicial Council on behalf of 37 law faculty from around the state of California addressing the Judicial Council's recent orders that extend the statutory time for criminal hearings.
+Alicia Virani of the Criminal Justice Program, Andrew Whitcup, Assistant Director of the Office of Public Interest Programs, and Professor and CJP Faculty Director Máximo Langer authored a letter submitted to the California Judicial Council on behalf of 37 law faculty from around the state of California addressing the Judicial Council's recent orders that extend the statutory time for criminal hearings.
 The letter asks for the Judicial Council to heed the warnings of public health experts as well as the frightening precedent of places like Rikers Island and Cook County Jail that have seen the deaths of people incarcerated there from COVID-19.
 In the context of jails that are woefully equipped to maintain sanitary conditions, provide adequate testing, or follow any of the CDC guidelines for care, it is pressing that people incarcerated in the jails spend less time there rather than more.
 The letter urges the Judicial Council to amend the orders so as to preserve the statutory timelines set out in the California Penal Code for people currently in custody so they will not be subjected to prolonged periods of time in facilities that place them at incredibly high risk of serious injury or death due to COVID-19.

 Read the letter to the Judicial Council.